-We are working on some exciting new facility projects and have completed some others.
+We are planning some exciting new facility projects and have completed some others.
 We are still working on the addition of an environmental center and a new culinary center, but it has been halted by some “red tape” and we hope that we can work through the process and continue with the plans in 2020.
-Our Nature Trail was completed this year by Leadership Brandon.
+Our Nature Trail was completed by Leadership Brandon.
 The trail is completely accessible with sight guided ropes, it provides quiet seating areas and storytelling spaces.
 It has been a great addition to the camp and very popular with the kids.
 The cabins have been remodeled to ensure 100% accessibility.
 Cabin colors have been changed for a new look to the camp and to remove the yellow colors that affect so many of our campers.

-We are working with some Rotary Clubs and other service clubs to sponsor camps and in 2019 we will have our first camp for children on the autism spectrum, this will be sponsored by the Rotary Club of Pinellas Park.
+We are working with some Rotary Clubs and other service clubs to sponsor camps and in April 2019 we hosted our first camp for children on the autism spectrum, tit was sponsored by the Rotary Club of Pinellas Park.
 We are also working on camps for children with visual impairments and a deaf and hard of hearing camp.
 Our partnership with the Lions Club and other service clubs in Plant City will allow children with visual disabilities to attend camp for the first time.

 The mission of Rotary’s Camp Florida is to provide special needs user groups with clean, safe, barrier-free camping facilities.